SAP-archive/teched2021-DEV261/exercises/ex7/README.md

 - Open the file **/resources/db/helm/cap-orders-service/values.yaml** and replace **{your-docker-account}** with your Docker account id
 - Save the changes
-- Commit the changes to your GitHub repository
+- Commit and push the changes to your GitHub repository

 The commit to your GitHub repository will trigger the SAP CICD service to start working on the pipeline.